vvv214/s25-dataprivacy/index.md

   - Yan (Rice 542): Tuesday 2 - 3pm
   - (you can always email to request additional meeting or zoom meeting)
 - [Policy](policy.md)
+- Textbook: We don't need any textbooks, but if you like, scroll down and there're some books you can read.

 ## Grading